Kimbela/phase-1-array-map-method-lab/README.md

-# Using the Array Map Method
+npm# Using the Array Map Method

 ## Learning Goals